HalfHydra/Mario-Kart-Tour-Values/README.md

 # Mario-Kart-Tour-Values
 This is a tool to compare your values in the game, and allow you to see what is available on the courses.
-You can save your data to a file and reupload to not have to enter everything again.
+You can save your data to a file, in addition to the data saving automatically to your local browser storage (will be cleared upon cache removal).

-UPDATE: Nintendo decided to release an update that seriously changes how the game works.
-Immediately after I believed I had finished the main functionality.
-I guess it's true that a programmer's work is never done.
-I will be updating this after I find the time to do so.
+Latest Update: Update 2.6.0 support implemented.

 **The tool so far does all of the following:**
+- Enter and store your data for later (until you clear cache)
 - Allows you to view your inventory
 - Allows you to compare characters, karts, and gliders easier
 - Contains a list of courses that you can compare the top shelf and middle shelf items